radias-holdings/db-connector/README.md

 This package provides a standardised approach for connecting to a MySQL database.

-## Import the package
+## Installation

-To import this package, navigate to the folder of your project in the command line then run:
+In the command line, navigate to the folder of your project then run:

 ```bash
 export GOPRIVATE=github.com/fzer0zer0